openshift/nodejs-ex/README.md

 #### Create a new app from source code (method 1)

-Pointing `oc new-app` at source code kicks off an automagic chain of events, for our example:
+Pointing `oc new-app` at source code kicks off a chain of events, for our example run:

         $ oc new-app https://github.com/openshift/nodejs-ex -l name=myapp